 - Don’t use too short a lead sheet.
 Strictly you only need 1″, but short lead sheets are harder to extract if they do separate.
 I think 140mm is fine for the sheet feeder, but if I was using the manual rear feed on any of these printers, then I think I’d use a full page.
 I.e. an A4 page taped to an A4 page and a custom page length of 297 + 297 + 297 mm.
 The rear feed may seem gentle, since there’s no paper feed roller, but I’ve found it to be a long and complex path, and a very long lead sheet seems the safest approach.

 This idea of printing with a lead sheet was originally suggested by InkJetMall for gloss Piezography printing.
 When printing on gloss, you need to print the image, let it dry and then print the gloss optimiser or overcoat (GO) in a second pass.
-There is a risk that the paper feed roller will mark and ruin the print when feeding the paper for the second pass and you’ll get problems like this.
+There is a risk that the paper feed roller will mark and ruin the print when feeding the paper for the second pass and you’ll get problems like this (although unfortunately the images that show the effect got lost in a forum software upgrade).
 Hence the need for a lead sheet, that takes the impact from the paper feed roller and protects the print.
 Either that or a very long 2″-3″ (50mm-75mm) leading margin.

 There is another option for the GO second pass.
 If your printer has a rear or front manual sheet feeder (most have at least one of them), and it will accept the paper in question (these manual feeds can be finicky), then you can simply use the manual feed for the GO second pass, with no lead sheet.
 There’s no paper feed roller to mark the print.
 This is not a solution for micro-banding though.
 Without a lead sheet you will still get it in the print during the first pass, even when using the manual sheet feed.